 Documentation: the documents and materials containing information regarding the Software and/or the Services made available to the Customer by ethiXbase from time to time.

-Effective Date: the date on which the Customer begins to receive the Services.
+Effective Date: the earlier of the Order Effective Date or the date on which the Customer begins to receive the Services.

 ethiXbase Data: the data and other information disclosed by ethiXbase to the Customer as contained within the Reports.